FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ---
 layout: blog-post
-title: Using the Family API
+title: Using the Family API with Consents
-description: Using the Family API to control access
+description: Using the Family API and Consents to control access to minors
 author: Dean Rodman
 category: blog
 tags: client-node tutorial tutorial-express tutorial-node